sdss/datamodel/datamodel/products/md/astraAllStarAPOGEENet.md

 # Data Model: astraAllStarAPOGEENet

-Results from the APOGEENet astra pipeline for each star
+Results from the astraAllStarAPOGEENet astra pipeline for each star

 ## Contents